 You Neglected to Provide Solutions or Speak to Alternatives

 All methods used to evaluate and select a job candidate are considered “tests” under the Uniform Guidelines on Employee Selection Procedures.
-Yes, that includes YOU too resume and interview.
-Obviously, one’s gender, race, disability, etc. are revealed during the interview process and are subject to biases and discrimination.
+(Yes, that includes resumes and interviews too.)
+Obviously, one’s gender, race, and any disabilities are revealed during the interview process and are subject to biases and discrimination.
 Likewise, the background information included in a resume (e.g., name, school, address) is subject to biases and discrimination.
 Common procedures such as criminal background and credit checks are also more likely to cause adverse impact than a personality assessment.

 Employers should use multiple procedures to evaluate whether the applicant:

-- is suitable to meet the demands of the job (e.g., personal/interpersonal characteristics, cognitive ability, thinking styles) and
+- Can do the job (e.g., knowledge, skills, abilities, education, experience).Is suitable to meet the demands of the job (e.g., personal/interpersonal characteristics. cognitive ability, thinking styles).

 - Reduce safety incidents and injury

 Effective assessments help employers make costly decisions, but also consider how many candidates have been spared from a job where they just did not fit.
 Rejected candidates may be initially disappointed but in the long run, if the process helps keep them from the 85% of employees who are not engaged in the workplace, assessments are doing them a favor as well.

 At Psynet Group, we recognize the utility of the five-factor model of personality as a means of summarizing a diverse body of personality literature; however, we also recognize the limitations of using five broad personality factors.
 Our approach is to use a host of narrower facets of personality and other employment-relevant behavioral characteristics.